Kingoftheslain/WEB452-ASP-Michael-MacNeill-Assignment-1/ClocksApp/README.txt

 21:01 I have begun to add the Data to the SeedData.cs file

 21:40 I have finished adding all of the Data to the SeedData.cs file

+Oct.
+17

+Got the Database working, will be adding a Rating and Size setting to the database